behloolsabir/behloolsabir.github.io/index.md

 I am an applied machine learning research engineer with focus on developing intelligent systems using big data and deploying these systems at scale.
 My research experience include developing machine learning architectures which solves previously unsolved or poorly solved health risk prediction problems.
-I have experience working in the domains of healthcare, BFSI, and aviation.
+I have experience working in the domains of ads ranking, healthcare, BFSI, and aviation.

 Experienced in working in Agile (Scrum) project management framework.
 Currently, working as a Lead Data Scientist in an AI CoE.
 Solving the firm's stubborn problems using data science.